tlienart/GPlot.jl/docs/src/man/quickstart.md

 savefig(fig, "my_first_figure.pdf")
 ```

-the command picks up the format (here `.pdf`) saves the file in the current folder.
+the command picks up the format (here `.pdf`) and saves the file in the current folder.

 !!! comment